tplisson/k8s-CKA-study-notes/README.md

   nodeName: node1
 ```

-Using nodeSelector = run Pod on any node with matching label(s)
+Using `nodeSelector`: run the Pod on any node with matching label(s):
 ```yaml
 apiVersion: v1
 kind: Pod